Richard Travis: Early life

 Dickson Cornelius Savage, as he was called originally, was born in April 1884.
 His father, James Savage, a former member of the New Zealand Armed Constabulary, had migrated to New Zealand from Ireland and farmed a block of land at Otara, a short distance from Ōpōtiki.
-His mother, Frances (née O'Keefe), had originally come from Sydney, Australia.
+His mother, Frances Theresa (née O'Keefe), had originally come from Sydney, Australia.
 The oldest boy out of seven children, Dickson Savage attended schools at Ōpōtiki but only completed the first four years of his education before his family took him out of school to work on the farm.
 He acquired various farming skills, but showed a particular talent for horse breaking, for which he earned a degree of local fame.

 The impetuous Savage left home at age 21, after an argument with his father, and moved to Gisborne.
 He continued to work as a farmhand and further enhanced his reputation for horse breaking.
 Amid claims of impropriety with a local woman he moved on and, seeking a clean break, he changed his name to Richard Charles Travis.
 In 1910, he settled in Winton where he found work as a farmhand for Tom Murray, a local farmer, at his property around Ryal Bush.
 Sometime later he and Murray's daughter, Lettie, became engaged although the pair were not married before the war in Europe separated them.